TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/TopLevelObjects/Index.rst

          array

    Description
          Configuration for authentication services.
-Currently these are the
+Currently this is the only
-         options:
+         option:

          **auth.BE.redirectToURL**